Alan Donegan and I did a podcast about the UK path to financial independence over at the popular American podcast Choose FI.

 Click here to listen to the episode.
 Enjoy!

-You can check out my other interviews / talks here.
+You can check out my other interviews / podcasts here.

 One of my favourite bloggers on one of my favourite podcasts!
 I can’t wait to listen to this episode!
 Amazing 🙂